Meshtastic or MeshCore? It depends on your Use Case!

 Meshtastic and MeshCore are continuously evolving projects, with new use cases emerging all the time.
 Please feel free to contribute to this article by leaving a comment below.
 Alternatively, you can email to mesh@swiss-1.ch.

-1. Potential use cases in which Meshtatic appears to be a more suitable option
+1. Potential use cases in which Meshtatic appears to be the more technically suitable option

 Meshtastic is currently the better-known and more widely used project, building a ‘flooding mesh’ network.
 This means that every device on the network acts as both a client and a repeater by default.
 When you send a message, every node that receives it forwards it until it reaches its destination or the maximum number of ‘hops’ is reached.
 It appears to perform stateless message passing.